The Worst Martial Arts for Self-Defense or Street Fighting

 But now the playing field is much more even.
 Fighting against a simple and efficient style, such as boxing, most kung fu styles cannot compete.

-The Chinese fighters in the UFC don’t use kung fu, most learn a combination of kickboxing and Brazilian Jiu-Jitsu.
+The Chinese fighters in the UFC don’t use traditional kung fu, most learn a combination of kickboxing and wrestling or Brazilian Jiu-Jitsu.
 You could say this ends the argument of Kung Fu vs Karate.

 Even at the Shaolin Temple, arguably the most important place for martial arts development in China, students and monks spend most of their time practicing sanda (kickboxing) rather than traditional kung fu.